 Diana Thu-Thao Rhodes

 Jen is a fundraiser and organizational management specialist whose mantra is "no money, no mission."
-She managed multi-million dollar fundraising efforts for the American Red Cross where she led the team at the heart of the Red Cross' ability to have the funds needed to respond quickly and decisively to catastrophic events like the earthquakes in Japan and Haiti.
+In her past three years at Advocates, she has diversified the organization's fundraising by adding a corporate philanthropy program, piloting a Youth Fundraising Advisory Board Corporate, deepening and expanding foundation prospecting and cultivation efforts and beginning to build a base of individual donors through engagement of the Board of Directors to invest in Advocates' necessary, urgent and unique programs to put youth at the center.
+Prior to her work at Advocates, she managed multi-million dollar fundraising efforts for the American Red Cross where she led the team at the heart of the Red Cross' ability to have the funds needed to respond quickly and decisively to catastrophic events like the earthquakes in Japan and Haiti.
 In response to the Haiti earthquake alone, her team helped raise more than $350 million, including the launch of a mobile giving campaign which earned an unprecedented $31+ million, more than 1 million online transactions totaling $100+ million, and approximately $20 million in corporate support.
 At the age of 28, she was the Senior Vice President & Director of Development at the National Family Planning & Reproductive Health Association (NFPRHA).
 At NARAL Pro-Choice America, she managed the logistics and finances of the 2004 March for Women's Lives, which brought more than a million supporters to Washington, DC.
 Jen is a proud alum of the University of North Carolina at Chapel Hill where she graduated Phi Beta Kappa with a BA in Economics and Political Science.
-She serves on the Advisory Board of the Carolina Women's Center.

 Mary Beth Szydlowski